lfariabr/excel-pilot-front/_docs/nextAuth.md

 > ✅ R: At Apollo auth link we prefer async setContext over .then...catch...

 #### 3. JWT
-- NextAuth can issue JWTs or we can blug in our own JWT issuer (like my backend already does - generates on login)
+- NextAuth can issue JWTs or we can plug in our own JWT issuer (like my backend already does - generates on login)
 - We can customize what goes inside the token via callback.jwt
 - Example:
 ```typescript